How Much Does a Standby Generator Cost to Install?

 The Automatic Transfer Switch (ATS) monitors utility power and automatically switches to generator power during a power outage.
 The ATS also prevents electrical currents from traveling in the wrong direction across utility lines during power outages, thus allowing for safe connections.

 The size of the ATS must match the size of the "load center" it will be connected to.
 In the 20kW generator example, these are connected to a 200-Amp load center and, thus, come with a 200-Amp ATS.
 If the generator you select will be connected to a main breaker panel with a 100-Amp load center, you will need a 100-Amp Automatic Transfer Switch.
-Be sure to check the size of the main breaker on the load center(s) installed at your home.

 If your home has multiple load centers and you wish to have the generator power the whole house, you will need an ATS for each load center.
-Homeowners looking to cover Just the Essentials, have the installer move those essential circuits to one of the load centers and relocate the non-essential circuits to other load centers not covered by the generator.
+Homeowners looking to cover Just the Essentials, instruct the installer to move essential circuits to one of the load centers and relocate the non-essential circuits to other load centers not covered by the generator.
 Purchase an ATS for only the load center(s) covered by the generator.

 About Service Entrance Rated and Non-Service Rated Switches